DreamCloud Mattress Review

 Construction and Materials

-This is a 15″ hybrid pocketed coil, latex, and foam mattress made up of 8 layers.
+The new DreamCloud is a 15″ hybrid pocketed coil and foam mattress made up of 5 layers.

-- 1.75″ Comfort Layer – This layer is 1.75″ of soft quilted memory foam designed to provide pressure relief and comfort.
+- Point-Activated Foam Layer -- This layer is made of the high-density gel memory foam designed to provide amazing pressure relief and cooling.

-- .5″ Transition Layer – This layer is .5″ of DreamPlush high density supportive memory foam that works to provide a transition layer between the upper comfort layers and the lower coil support layer.
+- Low-Motion Transfer Foam Layer -- This layer is made of a supportive foam designed to provide support to your body, reduce motion transfer and serve as a transition layer between the upper comfort layers and the lower coil support layer.

-The cover is double tufted and made of cashmere- which really imparts a luxury feel to the mattress that is often not found on mattresses costing 2-3x what the DreamCloud costs, and also inhibits bedbugs and is breathable and soft.
+It also really imparts a luxury feel to the mattress that is often not found on mattresses costing 2-3x what the DreamCloud costs.

 Firmness & Support